mtnbkr88/3M50ThermostatController/README.md

 Version 1.1 adds option for Celsius or Fahrenheit.

-Version 1.2 adds option to sync Thermostat time to phone time.
+Version 1.2 adds option to sync Thermostat time to phone time and give a finer control of input Celsius values.